New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 How life insurance works during and after a divorce

 If you have a life insurance policy, you can maintain it to help provide financial support for your ex-spouse or children.
 In the event that the plan has a cash value component, it may be considered a marital asset and divided among you and your ex.
-You may be required to keep your policy if alimony or child support is involved in your divorce.
-Additionally, in certain situations, you can transfer the policy to your ex.1
+You may be required to keep your policy if alimony or child support is involved in your divorce.1

 Is life insurance a marital asset?